When planning the Camino de Santiago, we are often faced with a choice of going alone or as a part of a group.

-Travelling with a Partner or in a Group
+Traveling the Camino with a Partner or in a Group

-On my way, I had the pleasure to meet a lot of couples, friends or families who have decided to walk together.
+On my way, I had the pleasure to meet a lot of couples, friends, or families who have decided to walk together.
 In fact, there were a few solo travelers who paired up from the start.
 Rather than talking about that experience as better or worse, it is more accurate to call it simply different.

 - You are not all alone in a foreign country, and that can be quite a calming thought for many, especially if this is your first trip abroad.